gvwilson/sensibleadventures/nardica/nardica.md

 Her foster mother gave her one last hug.
-"You go back to sleep," she said as she stood, the precious jar of tea clutched in her hand.
+"You go back to sleep," she said as she stood, the precious jar of curry powder clutched in her hand.
 "We'll talk on this some more t'morrow."

 Iffy nodded,